Sedation Dentist Vista

 Man holding a white pill and a glass of water

-Oral conscious sedation works using a regularly prescribed medication and is administered in the dental office.
-The effects of oral conscious sedation do take longer to wear off, and as a result, patients will need to have a friend or family member accompany them to their appointment.
+Oral conscious sedation works using a commonly prescribed medication that is administered in the dental office.
+All you have to do is swallow a pill, and within minutes, you should start to feel relaxed and calm.
+The effects of oral conscious sedation do take a while to wear off, and because of that, you will need to have a friend or family member accompany you to your appointment.
 In most cases, you will feel back to normal within several hours.

 Sedation Dentistry FAQs